Synchrotron radiation from NGC 470 HLX1 - a hidden hyperluminous accreting neutron star?: Discussions

 Nevertheless, different lepton acceleration method suggests that electrons can indeed get significantly accelerated outside the column till the magnetosphere region.
 Therefore, the magnetic field from which synchrotron radiation can originate would possibly have a broad range, which needs to be taken into account, depending on the surface magnetic field of the source.
 Also, we can extend our understanding from the analysis that for lower magnetic field strengths (i.e., $10^9$~G), high latitude emission will not provide $\sim 10$ keV spectral cutoff.
 For such a low magnetic field, only emission with latitude close to the orbital plane of the electrons would give the observed spectral cutoff.
 However, a higher magnetic field at any location of the magnetosphere can provide such a cutoff with a higher latitude, as mentioned in our analysis.

 Several electron acceleration mechanisms have been explored relevant to accreting neutron star systems, such as collisional shock acceleration due to wind from the companion onto the Alfven radius of the neutron star \citep{Bednarek2009}.
-There, the acceleration happens close to the boundary of the magnetosphere and the stellar wind due to a shock, parameterized by the Larmor radius of the electrons (also popularly known as Hillas criterion; \citealt{Hillas1984}).
+There, the acceleration happens close to the boundary of the magnetosphere and the stellar wind due to a shock, parameterized by the acceleration parameter and Larmor radius of the electrons (also related to the Hillas criterion \citealt{Hillas1984}).
 Also, different particle acceleration methods can be responsible for a swarm of relativistic electrons in the plasma, and it can occur at different locations of the magnetosphere.